Abu Ya'qub al-Sijistani: Kashf al-mahjub

 The Kashf al-maḥjūb ('Unveiling of the Concealed'), was the first of al-Sijistani's works to become available to scholars.
-It only survives in a Persian translation, or even paraphrase, of the Arabic original, produced in the 11th century.
+It survives only in a Persian translation, or even paraphrase, of the Arabic original, produced in the 11th century.
 It comprises seven chapters, each further divided into seven parts.
 The aim of the work is to 'unveil' divine knowledge (gnosis, irfan), and deals with the concepts of the Oneness of God (tawhid), the stages of creation, the nature of prophethood, and resurrection (qiyāma).
 Based on its containing passages supporting the idea of metempsychosis, it likely belongs to the early phase of al-Sijistani's career, before he accepted Fatimid orthodoxy.

 Excerpts of the work were first published by Mahdi Bayani in 1938 (Namūna-yi sukhan-i Fārsī, Tehran, Shirkat-i Chāp-i Khudkār).
 The Persian text was published with a French commentary in 1949 by Henry Corbin (Tehran, Institut Franco-Iranien & Paris, A. Maisonneuve).
 Corbin also published a full French translation in 1988 as Le dévoilement des choses cachées: Kashf al-Maḥjûb, Recherches de philosophie Ismaélienne (Lagrasse, Verdier).
 A partial English translation was published by Hermann Landolt (Kashf al-maḥjūb, Unveiling of the Hidden) in S.H.
 Nasr and M. Aminrazavi (eds.), An Anthology of Philosophy in Persia, Volume II (Oxford, Oxford University Press, 2001).